-- At 5 absences, the parent/guardian will be contacted by a member of the Attendance Team and sent a notice letter of their 5th absence. - At 10 absences, the parent/guardian will be contacted to establish an Attendance Plan aimed at improving attendance patterns.
-Parents will be informed that their child will be required to attend and satisfactorily complete summer school for promotion if their child exceeds 15 absences.
-The parent/guardian will be sent a letter notifying them of their child's 10th absence. - At 15 absences, the parent/guardian will be invited to a meeting to discuss the violation of the Attendance Plan.
-A notice of the child's 15th absence will be provided to the parent/guardian along with notice of summer school if their child exceeds 15 absences. - Home visits will be made in the event of excessive absences.
+- At 5 absences, the parent/guardian will be contacted by a member of the Attendance Team. - At 10 absences, the parent/guardian will be contacted to create an Attendance Plan aimed at improving attendance patterns. - At 15 absences, a meeting will be held to discuss how the Attendance Plan was not upheld. - Home visits will be made in the event of excessive absences.